 Needless to say, it is crucial to engage your potential customer once they land on your web page.
 When it happens, you have a maximum of 8 seconds to impress your prospect before they decide to leave your website, so make sure that what they see on the page is useful and valuable.
-If you keep them hooked, user engagement grows, and soon you will see that your audience becomes more loyal to your brand.
+If you keep them hooked, customer engagement grows, and soon you will see that your audience becomes more loyal to your brand.
 Engaged customers represent your business more effectively through social media channels, blogs, and even personal recommendations.
 In figures, engaged customers drive up-sell revenue from 13% to 51%, increase cross-sell revenue by 22%, and boost the order size from 5% to 85%.
 So, it’s your priority to give users an enjoyable and rewarding experience when they come to your website, and fun and entertainment are two keys to that puzzle.
 How exactly can you achieve it with gamification?

 - Gamified content marketing.
 Effective content marketing is absolutely indispensable if you want to keep your consumers interested in your brand.
 Along with the latest blog posts, you can provide your users with interactive elements added to your content.
 This is the strategy that learning management systems focus on to make their online courses engaging.
 For example, your blog post can include a poll or quiz in the middle of a text.
 This is a great opportunity to connect your users with your content and brand by asking them to think about the topic of your article or take a guess at interesting statistics or facts.
 Such interactive articles are likely to keep the visitors on your website around and read more of your posts.